Myelofibrosis: The Basics

 Diagnosis of Myelofibrosis

-Your provider will ask you about your health history and do a physical exam.
-Blood tests such as a complete blood count and peripheral blood smear will be done to check your blood counts.
+Your provider will ask about your health history and do a physical exam.
+Blood tests like a complete blood count and peripheral blood smear will be done to check your blood counts.
 Molecular testing and a bone marrow biopsy will also be done.

 Treatment

-The goal of treating myelofibrosis is to lessen the symptoms of low blood cell counts.
+The goal of treating myelofibrosis is to lessen the symptoms of low blood cell counts, not to cure it.
 This is called supportive care.
-Treatment also aims to keep the disease from becoming a more aggressive type of leukemia.
-Because of this, there are a few treatments:
+Treatment is also used to help keep the disease from becoming a more aggressive type of leukemia.
+Treatments may be:

 • Targeted therapies.